Alexander F. Spies

 Thesis: Interpretable Representations in Artificial Neural Networks

-• Improving representations in Object-Centric Learning and reasoning
+• Improved representations in Object-Centric Learning and reasoning

 Imperial College London